-Universities in Russia
+Top Universities in Russia

-Why choose Russia for higher education
+Why choose Russia for higher education?

-Russia has emerged out of the cold war shadows and communist legacy, while carrying on with its scientific discoveries, which are globally respected.
-Today, the country enjoys a literacy rate of around 96.5 percent, while it has earned the reputation of being the top choice for students seeking higher education in science, technology and business study programs.
+Russia has emerged out of the cold war shadows and communist legacy while carrying on with its scientific discoveries, which are globally respected.
+Today, the country enjoys a literacy rate of around 96.5 percent, while it has earned the reputation of being the top choice for students seeking higher education in science, technology, and business study programs.

 Top universities in Russia

-Kazan State Medical University is a leading educational institution in Russia providing higher education in medicine, pharmacy, pediatrician and other study programs.
-They have foreign student enrollment of around 400 every year.
+Kazan State Medical University is a leading educational institution in Russia providing higher education in medicine, pharmacy, a pediatrician and other study programs.
+They have a foreign student enrollment of around 400 every year.
 The tuition fee for English medium students is USD 2800 per year, while the hostel fee is USD 100 per year.
 Students need to purchase an insurance policy, amounting to USD 100 per year.

-Different universities have their own admission criteria for enrolling fresh foreign students.
+Different universities have their admission criteria for enrolling young foreign students.
 However, almost all of them conduct an entry test, which also is the basis of any scholarship allocation.
-The eligibility criteria for college admission includes education equivalent to secondary level in Russia, with age limit of 27 years, while the same is 35 years for applying to masters programs.
+The eligibility criteria for college admission includes education equivalent to the secondary level in Russia, with age limit of 27 years, while the same is 35 years for applying to masters programs.
 Students are allowed a gap of maximum three years during their total study course in Russia.

 Cost of studying in Russia

-The cost normally ranges from ~ USD2000 to 8000, which includes the expenses towards accommodation and books, etc. The cost towards dining expenses shall range from USD40 to 80 per week, apart from an allowance of USD 50 towards entertainment expenses.
+The cost normally ranges from ~ USD 2000 to 8000, which includes the expenses towards accommodation and books, etc. The cost towards dining expenses shall range from USD40 to 80 per week, apart from an allowance of USD 50 towards entertainment expenses.
 Transport is best available through metro, which will cost USD 8 to 16 per month.

 Scholarships in Russia